 Iran had a burgeoning military cooperation with Pakistan in the early 1990s, and as noted Iran's nuclear program benefitted from the A.Q.
 Khan network.
 However, Iran-Pakistan relations became strained in the 1990s when Pakistan was supporting the Taliban in Afghanistan, which committed alleged atrocities against Shiite Afghans (Hazara tribe), and which seized control of Persian-speaking areas of Afghanistan.
-Currently, Iran remains suspicious that Pakistan might want to again implant the Taliban in power in Afghanistan-and Iran itself is aiding the Taliban to some extent-but Iran and Pakistan now have a broad agenda that includes a potential major gas pipeline project, discussed further below.
+Currently, Iran remains suspicious that Pakistan might want to again implant the Taliban in power in Afghanistan, but Iran and Pakistan now have a broad agenda that includes a potential major gas pipeline project, discussed further below.